A plant-based twist on Bonefish Grill’s classic appetizer!

 The King Oyster Mushroom, also known as the King Trumpet Mushroom, is a thick and meaty mushroom.
 Although odorless, when cooked, the King Oyster Mushroom takes on an umami flavor (umami, translated from Japanese means “pleasant savory taste”) and a meaty texture.

 The stem of the King Oyster Mushroom is round, thick, and firm.
-The stem can be cut in a variety of ways and still maintain the shape it has been cut.
-With the stem usually measuring over two inches thick and over four inches long, each mushroom yields a lot of potential “meat”, or in this case, “shrimp”.
+This allows the stem to be cut in a variety of ways and still maintain the desired shape.
+As the stem usually measures over two inches thick and over four inches long, each mushroom yields a lot of potential “meat”, or in this case, “shrimp”.

 How to Cut the Stem to Look Like Shrimp

-Cut the stem of the King Oyster Mushroom widthwise in ½ to ¾-inch round slices.
+The first step is to cut the stem of the King Oyster Mushroom widthwise in ½ to ¾-inch round slices.
 Then using a paring knife, cut each round slice in an S shape.
 The result?
-Each round slice yields two pieces that mimic the shape of shrimp.
-The mushroom cap can be used, but it does not easily cut in an S shape.
+Each round slice yields two pieces that mimic the shape of shrimp (cute, right?).
+I usually don’t use the mushroom cap in the recipe, but I will save them to use later in an Asian stir-fry.

 Oh, the Sauce!

-There is no question that it is the sauce that really makes the Bang Bang Shrimp special.
-The combination of sweet, tangy, and spicy is quite unique and memorable!
-After much trial and error, I believe I have unlocked the right proportions of each ingredient to replicate Bonefish Grill’s sauce…but vegan!
+What really makes the Bang Bang Shrimp special at Bonefish Grill?
+It has to be the sauce!
+With the perfect combination of sweetness, tanginessy, and spicy heat, the sauce elevates the shrimp.
+It took a while, but I believe I have unlocked the right proportions of each ingredient to replicate Bonefish Grill’s sauce…but vegan!

-The base of the sauce is clearly mayonnaise.
+The base of Bonefish Grill’s sauce is clearly mayonnaise.
 Fortunately, there are several vegan versions of plant-based mayo on the market (as I mentioned in my Banh Mi Chay recipe, my favorite is Earth Balance Original Mindful Dressing & Sandwich Spread).
-The plant-based mayo provides the creaminess and some of the tanginess, but to give a little extra tang the recipe includes seasoned rice wine vinegar.
-Combined with Thai sweet red chili sauce for sweetness and sriracha for the spicy kick, the sauce is the taste twin of Bonefish Grill’s Bang Bang Shrimp sauce!
+The plant-based mayo provides the creaminess and some of the tanginess.
+However, to give it a little extra tang, I’ve used seasoned rice wine vinegar.
+Thai sweet red chili sauce adds the sweetness and sriracha gives the spicy kick.
+Combined, this sauce is the taste twin of Bonefish Grill’s Bang Bang Shrimp sauce!

 If you are following a whole food, plant-based no oil diet, you can substitute the plant-based mayo with a homemade “mayo” made with silken tofu.
 Here is a link to a recipe for a no-oil silken tofu “mayo” from Nora Cooks that is compliant with a WFPBNO lifestyle.